Command line tools may seem nerdy but they can be faster and more resource efficient than ‘full fat’ GUI alternatives.

 In this post I run-through 10 of my favourite terminal apps.
 These command line tools are not the only ones available for their respective task, but they are both easy to use, and easy to install.

 So scroll on to soak in a stellar assortment of the best Linux terminal apps out there — and don’t forget to name drop your own favourite down in the comments!

 10 Command Line Tools

 Monitoring your computer’s resource usage is a bonafide geek past-time up there with memorising the periodic table, quoting Star Wars, and playing table-top role playing games — though maybe that’s describing me!

 My go system monitor on Ubuntu is btop++.
 It’s an open source tool written in (surprise) C++ for speed.
-Not only is it fast, but it makes peeking at your system’s activities super informative thanks to its well-designed resource dashboard.
+Not only is it fast, but it makes peeking at your system’s activities super informative thanks to its well-designed, well-proportioned, and well-stocked resource dashboard.

 Don’t get me wrong; I love